samersaabjr/Adaptive-Heavy-Ball-Method/README.md

 **Positive Semi-Definite Quadratic Functions**

 The AHB is compared with a time-invariant and time-varying HB (satisfying the conditions of the work in [3]) on positive semi-definite quadratic functions.
+The quadratic objective functions with positive semi-definite quadratic dxd matrices are considered for dimensions d = {2,...100}.
+The initial guess is sampled from a normal distribution, N(0,1).
+For each dimension, 20d iterations are run.

 **Beale Function**